Eastern Michigan vs. UMass NCAA Football Odds, Plays and Insights | September 18, 2021

 UMass Top Players

-- Kay'Ron Adams has rushed for a team-high 32 yards on 11 attempts (32.0 yards per game) and zero touchdowns.
+- Kay'Ron Adams has racked up a team-high 32 rushing yards (32.0 yards per game).

-- So far this year Garrett Dzuro has run for 7 yards on one carries (7.0 ypg).
+- Jared Chisari has run for 7 yards on one carry (7.0 yards per game) this year.

-- This season Jermaine 'OC' Johnson Jr. has three catches and leads the team with 52 yards (52.0 per game).
+- Jermaine 'OC' Johnson Jr. has three catches, leading his team with 52 yards (52.0 ypg) this season.